 - Ask a lot of ‘What do you think about that?’ questions.
 As the leader, it’s always tempting to provide the answers.
 Resist this.
 A good listener looks for ways to encourage others to share what they think and believe.
 Coaching is nothing more than asking the right questions.

 - Practise listening by putting yourself in situations where all you can do is listen.
 Acoustic ecologist Gordon Hempton brilliantly suggests listening to nature can help us become better listeners.
-When we’re in conversation with other humans, our brains are thinking about our response.
+When we’re in conversation with other humans, our brains are thinking about our responses.
 When we’re listening to nature, we can focus on just listening.
-I tried this and it’s a lot harder than it seems!
+I tried this, and it’s a lot harder than it seems!